cedricdd/CodinGame/Blunder - Episode 2/README.md

 The first room in which Blunder finds himself has the number 0.

-Game Input
+# Input
-Line 1: the number N of rooms in the building.
+* Line 1: the number N of rooms in the building.

-N following lines: one line with a room number (integer), a sum of money (integer), the two numbers of the rooms which are accessible (integers or E if the door is an exit).
+* N following lines: one line with a room number (integer), a sum of money (integer), the two numbers of the rooms which are accessible (integers or E if the door is an exit).
 These four values are separated by a white space.

-Output
+# Output
-An integer representing the maximum amount of money that Blunder can collect by taking a series of doors to reach the outside of the building.
+* An integer representing the maximum amount of money that Blunder can collect by taking a series of doors to reach the outside of the building.

-Constraints
+# Constraints
-0 < N < 10000
+* 0 < N < 10000